 |* Storage space can become a problem as your website/blog grows (requiring you to upgrade)|

 * E-commerce options are fairly expensive and aren't as robust as those offered by dedicated e-commerce platforms

 WordPress is a content management system that can be easily set up, assuming you're comfortable and familiar with web servers and hosting.

-While pricing for WordPress.com plans are comparable to shared hosting plans on which you set up WordPress yourself, the company enforces strict storage limits you may run into as your website grows.
+While pricing for WordPress.com plans are comparable to shared hosting plans, the company enforces strict storage limits.
+As your site grows, you may need to upgrade.